Higher limits over the fusion orbit category: The centralizer decomposition for

 In \cite{BLO2}, Broto, Levi, and Oliver introduced the centralizer decomposition for $p$-local finite groups.
 Let $(S, \cF, \cL)$ be a $p$-local finite group.
-This means that $\cF$ is a saturated fusion system over $S$, and $\cL$ is a centric linking system associated to $\cF$.
-The centric linking system $\cL$ is the category whose objects are the $\cF$-centric subgroups of $S$, and the morphisms are defined such that there is a quotient functor $\pi: \cL \to \cF^c$ and that there are distinguished group homomorphisms $\delta _P : P \to \Aut _{\cL } (P)$ for $P \in \cF^c$ satisfying certain properties (see \cite[Def 3.2]{AshOliver} for details).
+This means that $\cF$ is a saturated fusion system over $S$, and $\cL$ is a centric linking system associated to $\cF$ (see Definition \ref{def:LinkingSystem}).